kellyhum/kellyhum/README.md

 (she/her)

-i'm a student with an interest in STEM and design, hoping to make the world a greener place.
+i'm a student with an interest in STEM and design.

-when i'm not figuring out a new programming concept, you can find me reading books 📚, playing some badminton 🏸 or surfing the Web!
+when i'm not figuring out a new programming concept, you can find me reading books 📚, playing some badminton 🏸 or surfing the Web 💻!